2 Peter 1

 - 3

-Peter says if we don’t have the characteristics he listed in 1:5-7, “You can’t see where you’re going and you don’t remember where you’ve been” (1:9).
+Peter says if we don’t have the characteristics he listed in 2 Peter 1:5-7, “you can’t see where you’re going and you don’t remember where you’ve been” (2 Peter 1:9).
 That sounds like an odd thing to say.
 What do you think he meant by that?

 - 4

-Peter told his readers he did not just hear about Jesus, he saw Jesus with his own eyes.
+Peter told his readers he not only heard about Jesus but saw Jesus with his own eyes.
 “It was glorious.
 We were there when God the Father honored him by saying, ‘This is my Son.
 He is well loved.
-I’m delighted with him’” (1:16-17).
+I’m delighted with him’” (2 Peter 1:16-17).
 We are now 2,000 years removed from Peter.
-Do you think it diminishes the case for faith, since we don’t have anyone we can turn to who was an eyewitness of Jesus?
+Do you think this gap diminishes the case for faith since we don’t have anyone we can turn to who was an eyewitness of Jesus?

 - 5

 LIFE APPLICATION.
-Peter says he knows he’s going to die soon, but that as long as he’s alive “I’m going to do everything I can to make sure that even after I’m dead you don’t forget what I taught you” (1:15).
+Peter says he knows he’s going to die soon, but as long as he’s alive, “I’m going to do everything I can to make sure that even after I’m dead you don’t forget what I taught you” (2 Peter 1:15).
 Have you seen people who are approaching death do the same kind of thing?
 If so, how did they go about it?